Put topics about this connector package here.

 2.1 Steps

-- Go to Connections → Incoming and create a new incoming configuration and select Sylius Subscriber as the subscriber.
+1. Go to Connections → Incoming, create a new incoming configuration, and select Sylius Subscriber as the subscriber.

-- Select the entity you want to subscribe from Sylius.
+2. Select the entity you want to subscribe to from Sylius.

-- You can optionally add a transformer to transform the request parameters into something you need.
+5. If necessary, you can add a transformer to manipulate the request parameters into something you need.

 2.2 General Concept